analogsenses/source/source/_posts/2014-10-27-apple-and-indie-bands-what-happened.markdown

 > What changed?

-I still have an iTunes playlist called "Apple Music", which is comprised solely of artists whose music I discovered thanks to Apple events and TV ads.
+I still have an iTunes playlist called "Apple Music", which includes only artists whose music I discovered thanks to Apple events and TV ads.
 Now that I think of it, it's true that I haven't added any new albums to that list in a pretty long time.